jekyllgrim/ZScript_Basics/A1_Flow_Control.md

 while (condition == true)
 {
     DoStuff();
-    //if the 'condition' becomes false in the process, the loop will end }
+    // If the 'condition' becomes false
+    // in the process, the loop will end.
+}
 ```